SRON-ESG/HyperGas/doc/source/orthorectification.rst

         description:          methane enhancement derived by the 2110~2450 nm win...
         matched_filter:       normal matched filter

-The projection and extent info are saved in the ``area`` attribute, which is :class:`~pyresample.geometry.AreaDefinition`.
+Projection and extent information are stored in the ``area`` attribute, which is an instance of :class:`~pyresample.geometry.AreaDefinition`.
 The ``get_lonlats()`` method can be used to get longitude and latitude coordinates:

 .. code-block:: python

     >>> print(ch4_ortho.attrs['area'])

     Area ID: EMIT_utm
     Description: EMIT_utm
     Projection: {'datum': 'WGS84', 'no_defs': 'None', 'proj': 'utm', 'type': 'crs', 'units': 'm', 'zone': '39'}